Find Affordable College Courses

 Full Health Professions at Fairfield University Report

-With a ranking of #15, Bunker Hill Community College did quite well on this year’s best schools for health professions students.
+Bunker Hill Community College did quite well in this year’s ranking of the best schools for health professions students.
+It came in at #15 on the list.
 BHCC is a medium-sized public school located in the city of Boston.

 While working on their degree, health professions majors at BHCC accumulate an average of around $14,232 in student debt.

-Lincoln Technical Institute - Lincoln did quite well in this year’s ranking of the best schools for health professions students.
-It came in at #16 on the list.
-Lincoln Tech - Lincoln is a small private for-profit school located in the suburb of Lincoln.
+Lincoln Technical Institute - Lincoln ranked #16 on this year’s Best Health Professions Schools in the New England Region list.
+Lincoln Tech - Lincoln is a small private for-profit school located in the large suburb of Lincoln.

 Health Professions majors at Lincoln Tech - Lincoln take out an average of $11,327 in student loans while working on their egree.
 The average monthly payment of a loan this size is about $70, assuming that the borrower is on a 10-year repayment plan.

-Read full report on Health Professions at Lincoln Technical Institute - Lincoln
+Full Health Professions at Lincoln Technical Institute - Lincoln Report

 #17